 How to spend 72 hours in Tokyo?

-Alright, alright, now I know we’re all excited to go to Tokyo and we can’t wait to get to that beautiful itinerary but first a couple of tips on travelling around in Tokyo.
+Alright, alright, now I know we’re all excited to go to Tokyo and we can’t wait to get to that beautiful itinerary but first a couple of tips on traveling within Tokyo.

 One thing about Tokyo that I absolutely love is the public transportation system.
 I mean, there’s almost no area within Tokyo that’s not accessible by taking a train or the subway.